 Big hitters can aim a fade at the left fairway bunkers and run one up inside the 100 yard markers.
 The fairway is extremely wide in front of the bunkers from about 150–190 yards out; keep this in mind when trying to play it safe.
 Your approach shot will play shorter when the tailwind blows in the afternoon, so club down.
 A deep, narrow green with three bunkers awaits your approach.

-Trouble: The right fairway bunker leaves an awkward distance and with a massive Juniper tree between you and the green.
+Trouble: The right fairway bunker leaves an awkward distance along with a massive Juniper tree which resides between you and the green.

 Dave says: “Many a long putt has been made from the gap in between the two greenside bunkers”

 - Red: 328 yards

 - White: 360 yards

 Hole 4 | BANNER 13,150'

 If you can move the ball from right to left, sling one around the dogleg with a fairway wood or driver.
 If not, a long iron/hybrid should place you in the fat of the fairway with a 150–190 yard approach.
 Running the ball up is a great strategy if you’ve laid up, otherwise, sky one in there and walk away with a well-earned birdie.